Cattle666/tuts/qemu_tut.md

 --ram --> How much ram to be used (mb)
 --disk --> Location of file system to be used by VM
 --graphics --> TYPE,opt1=arg1,opt2=arg2,...
---video & --channel --> used for spice compatibility
+--video --> Configure guest video hardware
+--channel --> Configure a guest communication channel
 --cdrom -->  File or device to use a virtual CD-ROM device
 --vcpus --> Number of virtual processors to configure for the guest
 ##### Examples: